Join us at the AgileAus SAFe® Forum in Sydney on 24th June. Save 10% with promo code AA25-PA10

 4:45pm Commitment

-PI Planning
+PI Planning for 6 teams

 6 Feature Teams PI Planning

-After lunch we kicked off the technical review of the plan.
-Given all our feature teams are delivering capability from a single integrated physical data model, we were keen to understand if there would be any overlaps or collisions between the teams during the course of the PI.
+After lunch, we kicked off the technical review of the plan.
+Given that all our feature teams are delivering capability from a single integrated physical data model, we were keen to understand if there would be any overlaps or collisions between the teams during the course of the PI.
 It was during this session that I realised that the published agenda for the day was not the agenda we had written up on the whiteboard.
-It was clear that context was missing from the conversation, as we had accidentally left out the the reunification step originally scheduled to occur after lunch.
+It was clear that context was missing from the conversation, as we had accidentally left out the reunification step originally scheduled to occur after lunch.

 I gathered my leadership team for a quick discussion.
 What should we do?
 Continue with the published agenda?
 Revert to the original plan?
 While there wasn't enough time left in the day to revert to the original plan, it was clear the team was struggling.
 Then I remembered, "A good facilitator knows when to vary from the plan.
 Follow your nose."
-So we landed on making reunification our next session, accepting that we would probably have to forgo the reminder of the day's agenda.
+So we landed on making reunification our next session, accepting that we would probably have to forgo the remainder of the day's agenda.

-With the full release train present, each of the feature teams and the system team shared their goals, plans, risks and most importantly dependencies.
+With the full release train present, each of the feature teams and the system team shared their goals, plans, risks and most importantly, dependencies.
 Feedback from most parties indicated that this was the most valuable part of the day.
-It certainly stuck a chord with me, given the importance I place on the value of shared understanding in building teams.
+It certainly struck a chord with me, given the importance I place on the value of shared understanding in building teams.
 And as promised, this ended up being the last session of our first PI Planning.

 My leadership team used the last hour of the day to reflect on the experience and consider the way forward.